Materials-Consortia/OPTIMADE/optimade.rst

 representation in all contexts.
 They are as follows:

 - Basic types: **string**, **integer**, **float**, **boolean**, **timestamp**.
-- **list**: a collection of items organized as nested ordered one-dimensional arrangements.
-All items are of the same type, unless unknown.
-  A list can be empty, i.e., contain no items.
 - **list**: an ordered indexed collection of items that are either (i) all of the same basic type, (ii) only dictionaries, or (iii) only lists.
   In each case, (i)-(iii), unknown values (i.e., ``null``) are also allowed at any of the positions.
   Furthermore, a list can also be empty, i.e., contain no items.
   An empty list has a distinct meaning from ``null``: a list of no items (see `Properties with an unknown value`_).

   Multidimensional collections of items are represented as nested lists.
   This specification uses the term **list axis** to refer to the levels of nesting in nested lists, and **dimensionality** as the deepest nesting level of the list and its sublists.
   A list can have items of different lengths along a given axis, i.e., nested lists are **not** limited to representing rectangular arrangement of items.